Battle of Namacurra: Battle

-The battle started on July 1, 1918.
-It was the southernmost strike of Vorbeck's campaign.
-The Portuguese offered stiffer resistance than they had at Ile.
-Three Portuguese battalions, aided by two British King's African Rifle companies commanded by Colonel Eric Gore-Browne, fought against three German companies commanded by Captain Müller.
-By July 3, von Lettow had brought out his main force.
+The battle started on 1 July 1918.
+It was the southernmost strike of Lettow-Vorbeck's campaign.
+The Portuguese offered greater resistance than they had at Ile.
+Three Portuguese battalions, aided by two British King's African Rifle companies commanded by Colonel Eric Gore-Browne, fought against three German companies commanded by Captain Erich Müller.
+By 3 July, Lettow-Vorbeck had brought out his main force.
 The Portuguese units were steadily pushed back, until they were forced to retreat across the Namacurra River.
 One hundred European and African men drowned, including Gore-Browne.
-The fighting ended on the afternoon of July 3.
+The fighting ended on the afternoon of the 3rd.

 Aftermath

-On Vorbeck's campaign, there were about 100 engagements, and Namacurra was the most deadly of them.
-209 of the British and Portuguese lost their lives, and 540 were taken as prisoner.
+Of the ~100 engagements of Lettow-Vorbeck's campaign, Namacurra was the deadliest.
+209 of the British and Portuguese died, and 540 were taken as prisoner.
 The Germans received the enemy spoils.
 Days later, the bodies of the men who drowned in the river were found downstream.
 Instead of going to Quelimane, the Germans looped back across the Namiurre River to Numarroe, and went north.
 For a few days, while the Germans were going north, van Deventer's forces kept going south to Quelimane.
 Van Deventer's forces, still chasing von Lettow, admitted defeat in September 1918.
-Von Lettow started losing his men for various reasons, and eventually turned back into German East Africa.
+Lettow-Vorbeck eventually turned back into German East Africa.

-Namacurra and a native revolt against Portuguese misrule in Angoche effectively ended Portugal's involvement in World War I's East African theater.
+Namacurra, as well as a native revolt against Portuguese misrule in Angoche, Mozambique, effectively ended Portugal's involvement in the East African campaign.
+Vorbeck's army kept fighting throughout the region, remaining undefeated by 25 November, when he surrendered his troops to the British in Northern Rhodesia upon learning of the Armistice of 11 November, which ended World War I.